gibbsoft/terraform101/README.md

 - An Internet connection and an AWS subscription are required.
 - Git is also recommended to facilitate the progression through the 'steps', although not essential as everything is right there at the head of the master branch anyway.
 - A pre-created ssh keypair is required at the default name and location for step5.
 You can create a one easily enough, it's documented widely, for example [here](https://git-scm.com/book/en/v2/Git-on-the-Server-Generating-Your-SSH-Public-Key).
-- Optionally, pre-installation of Python and the module `awscli` could come in handy for step5.
+- Optionally, pre-installation of Python and the module `awscli` could come in handy for verification.
+- Follow the install instructions provided by Hashicorp or the OpenTofu community to install the cli tools for your platform.

 ## Version

-Verified with terraform 1.0.0, although the code _should_ be compatible with later versions.
+Verified with terraform 1.6.6 and tofu 1.6.2, although the code _should_ be compatible with later versions.

 ## License